 If you’re looking to give a boost to a college fund, one great way to do it is to take cash out of your home because it’s your most valuable asset.
 Taking out a little bit of equity can mean an infusion of thousands of dollars in your investment in someone’s future.

-The stock market certainly has its ups and downs, but if you invest in a broad range of stocks over time – an index fund, for example – research has shown you can make a return of about 7% after inflation.
-This is based on the assumption that you’re going to buy and hold on to the stock for a long time before selling.
-People who make trades on a regular basis are subject to more day-to-day volatility in the market and you can also have your investment eaten into by trading fees.
+The stock market has taken a serious blow recently.
+While it’s uncertain whether we’ve hit bottom yet, individuals looking to make long-term investments may find that now is a good time to enter the market.
+Typically, if you invest in a broad range of stocks over time – an index fund, for example – research has shown you can make a return of about 7% after inflation.
+This statistic is based on the assumption that you’re going to buy and hold on to the stock for a long time before selling.

 Investing In Real Estate

 If you’re comfortable becoming a landlord, taking cash out to make a down payment on a rental property could represent a good opportunity to gain passive income.